pneisen/dotfiles/README.md

 #### Zsh aliases I have setup
 * fig - Alias for docker-compose
-* so - Do a duckduckgo search of stackoverflow
-* glog - Nice git log
 * sshaws - Alias to ssh, but don't write to known_hosts file.
 Used for connecting to AWS where the host changes almost every time.